-Vocabulary: consacrâ (to consecrate), il predi (priest), cjoli (to take), il manzut (young bull, bullock), il roc (ram), la pecje (blemish), il pan cence levan (unleavened bread; il levan, yeast), il fuiace (flatbread, unleavened cake), tocjâ tal vueli (to soak in oil), la pete (wafer), passâ tal vueli (to dip in oil), la farine di flôr (fine flour), meti (to put), il gei (basket; also zei), ufrî (to offer), fâ vignî (to bring), la jentrade (entrance, way in), la tende de cunvigne (convocation tent, meeting tent), lavâ (to wash), la aghe (water), i vistîts (vestments), la tonie (tunic), la manteline (robe), l’efod (ephod), il petorâl (breastplate), tacâ (to fasten), la siarpe (band, waistband), il cjâf (head), il turbant (turban), il segnâl (sign), sant (holy), la consecrazion (consecration), il vueli (oil), la unzion (anointment, anointing), strucjâ (to pour), onzi (to anoint), fâ vignî dongje (to bring forward), il fi (son), meti intor (to put on), tor di (around, about), la vite (waist), la cinturie (sash), sistemâ (to arrange), la barete (cap), par simpri (forever), l’investidure (ordination, investiture).
+Vocabulary: consacrâ (to consecrate), il predi (priest), cjoli (to take), il manzut (young bull, bullock), il roc (ram), la pecje (blemish), il pan cence levan (unleavened bread; il levan, leaven), il fuiace (flatbread, unleavened cake), tocjâ tal vueli (to soak in oil), la pete (wafer), passâ tal vueli (to dip in oil), la farine di flôr (fine flour), meti (to put), il gei (basket; also zei), ufrî (to offer), fâ vignî (to bring), la jentrade (entrance, way in), la tende de cunvigne (tent of the convocation), lavâ (to wash), la aghe (water), i vistîts (vestments), la tonie (tunic), la manteline (mantle), l’efod (ephod), il petorâl (breastplate), tacâ (to fasten), la siarpe (band, waistband), il cjâf (head), il turbant (turban), il segnâl (sign), sant (holy), la consecrazion (consecration), il vueli (oil), la unzion (anointment, anointing), strucjâ (to pour), onzi (to anoint), fâ vignî dongje (to bring forwards), il fi (son), meti intor (to put on), tor di (around, about), la vite (waist), la cinturie (sash), sistemâ (to arrange), la barete (cap), par simpri (forever), l’investidure (ordination, investiture).

 Verse 1: Ve ce che tu fasarâs par consacrâju predis: here is what you shall do to consecrate them as priests.
 In cence nissune pecje (without blemish), note how Friulian uses a double negative, combining cence (without) and nissun (no, none).